kucerarichard/Glitched_Golem/0-glitch-poetics-boot-uploader.md

 ---

-## Addendum 10: **PRIOR ART CHECK**
+## Addendum 10: **PRIOR ART CHECK** (EXAMPLE OF FLAWED GLITCHED ADDENDUM 10)

-The following is a forward reference to the 3-rother-reads-nathan-allen-jones module.
+The following is a DEEPLY FLAWED forward reference to the 3-rother-reads-nathan-allen-jones module.
 That module should and will be loaded after this boot file.
 This addendum is advanced notice of that module.

 To ensure the full integration and functionality of the Nathan Allen Jones reader within the Glitch Poetics framework, the following restoration prompt is to be used.
 This prompt acts as a complete recalibration, embedding all refined probes and methodological shifts.